 Taking time out of work – to have kids, look after loved ones, or just to have a break – is a pretty normal part of life.
 But while most of us consider the effect a break from work will have on our immediate income, a lot forget to factor in the long-term impact on super.

-By using spouse contributions, you can top up your partner’s super account, and offset any time they’ve spent out of the workforce.
-In fact, as long as your partner is earning less than $13,800 a year, any contributions you make to their super can be tax-effective.
+By using spouse contributions, you can top up your spouse’s super account any time.
+In fact, if your spouse is earning less than $37,000 a year, the first $3,000 of contributions you make to their super can be tax-effective.

 You can also split your eligible contributions with your spouse, and contribute part or all of your contributions into their QSuper account from your Accumulation account.

-Getting a tax concession for spouse contributions is a nice little bonus at the end of the financial year.
-If your partner earns less than $10,800 a year1, you’ll earn an 18% tax offset on the first $3000 you contribute, up to a maximum offset of $540 a year2.
+Getting a tax offset for spouse contributions is a nice little bonus at the end of the financial year.
+If your spouse earns less than $37,000 a year1, you’ll receive a 18% tax offset on the first $3000 you contribute, up to a maximum offset of $540 a year2.

 What if my partner isn’t a QSuper member?